My best travel tips for an awesome trip

 Trust me, pocket cameras are much better for traveling.

-I’ve taken my large SLR camera with me on multiple trips, and multiple times I never even used it.
-It’s just too big, takes up too much room in my luggage, and I have no interest in carrying it around the city all day.
+I’ve taken my large SLR camera with me on multiple trips, and numerous times, I have never even used it.
+It’s too big and takes up too much room in my luggage, and I have no interest in carrying it around the city all day.

 Leave the big camera at home unless you are a professional photographer.